hyperspy/hyperspy/doc/user_guide/install.rst

 Before installing Hyperspy Python and the following libraries be installed in the system: numpy, scipy, matplotlib, ipython, traits and traitsui.
 For full functionality it is reccomended to also install h5py, mdp and scikit-learn.
 In Windows Hyperspy uses the Ipython's QtConsole nd therefore Qt and PyQt or PySide are also required.

-In Windows and Mac the easiest way to install these packages is by installing the `enthought python distribution <http://www.enthought.com/products/epd.php>`_ (EPD) that from version 0.7.1 comes with all the required libraries included by default, and is free if you provide an academic e-mail address.
+In Windows and Mac the easiest way to install these packages is by installing the `enthought python distribution <http://www.enthought.com/products/epd.php>`_ (EPD) that from version 0.7.1 comes with all the required libraries included by default, and you can get it free `here <http://www.enthought.com/products/edudownload.php>`_ if you have an academic e-mail address.

 If you use an Ubuntu binary to install Hyperspy all the dependencies should install automatically.